pvguerra/ai-notebooks/README.md

-# ai-notebooks
+# study-notebooks
-Jupyter Notebooks for AI studies
+Jupyter Notebooks for Bioinformatic and Machine Learning studies